 Along with vowing to break the seal on that gym membership and contribute the max to your retirement account, consider a resolution to make 2016 the year you lock down your identity.
 Nearly 13 million Americans were defrauded of $16 billion through identity theft in 2014.
 How can you help to prevent this from happening to you?
 Here are seven ways to keep your identity safer.

-SMCU recognizes the importance of document security and disposal, so we host several free Shred Day events each year at our branches.
-These events invite community members to have their sensitive documents securely and professionally shredded and recycled for free.
+Seattle Credit Union recognizes the importance of document security and disposal, so we host several free Shred Day events each year at our branches.

 Your computer can be a window to your personal life for hackers.
 Without the right protection, your financial information, personal identifying information, and other sensitive data could be theirs.
 The good news is protecting your computer is as easy as installing quality anti-spyware and antivirus software and knowing the warning signs of attempts to steal your information.